Power Lifter Lifts SUVs and Pickup Truck Wheels

 The company says the Power Lifter enables technicians to change the tires on a passenger vehicle, SUV or light truck without injuring their back, neck or shoulders.
 With the touch of a button, the machine does all the lifting for the technician.
 In addition, the tire and wheel lifter’s ergonomic handle and pivoting casters make it easy to handle and move around.

-The company says that knowing that a technician has to bend over an average of 28 times to change four tires, it’s easy to see how this product can help prevent work accidents.
+The company says that knowing that a technician has to bend over an average of 28 times to change four tires, it’s easy to see how this Article can help prevent work accidents.
 Everyone in the industry wins by reducing the costs related to accidents and injuries, missed workdays, having to train new employees, etc.